2010 Suzuki DR650SE Long Term ReviewReview Last Updated: May 6, 2022

 Vehicle Type: Dual Sport

-simplicity, reliability, value, easy maintenance, great 50/50 dual sport, exploring, adjustable seat (suspension) height, lots of low-end torque
+simplicity, reliability, value, easy to service, great 50/50 dual sport, good for exploring, adjustable seat (suspension) height, lots of low-end torque

-heavy for off-road use (but much lighter than a KLR650 or typical adventure bike); the suspension can be limiting for aggressive trail use
+heavy for more challenging trails (but much lighter than a KLR650 or a Yamaha Tenere 700); the stock suspension is limiting for aggressive trail use

 I’ve ridden my DR650 as much as 500 km in a day (14 hours including stops), and I was not in agony at the end of it, but I was tired.
-Although the seat on the DR650 is not what I would call comfortable, I find it fine as long as I stop every hour or so, which I do anyway.
-Even after being on the bike all day, I can still sit down afterwards.
+Although the seat on the DR650 is not what I would call comfortable, I find it fine as long as I stop every hour or so, which I do anyway, or if I stand on the pegs some of time on the trails and forest service roads.
 If you want to do extended highway riding, the bike is easily up to the task, but you might want to install a different seat and perhaps a small wind screen to make it more comfortable.
 You could probably make it just as comfortable as a KLR650.

 There is no shortage of power for riding gravel roads or trails.
 The bike is easy to ride on easy trails at a moderate pace, even with the stock tires (provided the traction is good).
 The suspension is a limiting factor on this bike for some riders or in some conditions or when riding at a quicker pace on the trails, but I’ve found the suspension adequate most of the time.
-It’s not as good on the trails as the KLX250S I had, but it’s good enough.
-Some forum posters have stated that the suspension is too soft, but I don’t find that that is the case for me, being a lighter rider, except maybe on some sections of trail.
+The DR650 is certainly not as good on the trails as the KLX250S that I owned which was a lot lighter and had fully adjustable suspension, but the DR650 suspension is good enough for how I ride the bike.
+Some people have stated that the suspension is too soft, but I don’t find that that is the case for me, being a lighter rider, except maybe on some sections of trail.
 It would be nice to have fully adjustable suspension, but I can live without it and still enjoy the ride.
-The biggest limiting factors I think, for riding more challenging trails are the weight of the bike and the stock tires.
+The biggest limiting factors, I think, for riding more challenging trails are the weight of the bike and the stock tires.
 I’ve ridden a lowered DR650 on fairly rough double-track and a bit of single track with stock tires, and the bike did surprisingly well.
 The ride included some big puddles, mud and some moderately rocky hills.

 I purchased the Suzuki service manual shortly after buying the bike as I do for most of my bikes.
 The break-in maintenance was due at 1000 km and was pretty straight forward.
 The only thing notable was the valve tappet clearance.
 The DR650 has screw type valve adjusters.
 The intake valves were in spec, but both exhaust valves were at the limit of their range, so I did adjust them.
 It is easier to use angled feeler gauges rather than standard flat gauges.
 It is little bit easier to adjust the valves using one of those shorty screwdriver type adjusting tools rather than the wrench style tool to hold the square ended adjuster when tightening the lock nut.
 I checked the valve clearances again at 12100 km; all were on the loose side, so I adjusted them.
 I checked each spark plug at the same time; they were fine - should be good for another 12,000 km.
 The valve clearances were checked again at 16,000 km while doing some other maintenance, and all were good.
 The valve clearances are supposed to be checked every 12,000 km.
 Oil changes are specified for every 6000 km (or 12 months) and the oil filter every 12,000 km (or 24 months).
 I typically change the oil and filter at the end of the riding season.